Skip to content

 "You'll know it's coming soon when the world is exactly as it always has been, and you can prepare by following the exact same advice we give for every scenario."

 Re-read that paragraph for what we mortal, lay folk can do to prepare for the second coming, but imagine it being in response to fucking anything.
-That's the same song & dance for how to know Joseph was a prophet, how to gain a testimony (1, 2), how to maintain faith, how to have a happy marriage, how to receive personal revelation, how to prepare for general conference, how to feel God's love when you're sad, how to overcome addiction, and how to know that one Russel M Nelson is called of God.
-You do what Russel says, and Russel says to pay the church money.
+That's the same song & dance for how to know Joseph was a prophet, how to gain a testimony (1, 2), how to maintain faith, how to have a happy marriage, how to receive personal revelation, how to prepare for general conference, how to feel God's love when you're sad, how to overcome addiction, and how to know that one Russell M Nelson is called of God.
+You do what Russell says, and Russell says to pay the church money.

 Ten Virgins